Enjoy Mount Auburn

 Do you want to explore a particular topic in even greater depth?
 We offer self-guided brochures on topics ranging from notable figures to art and architecture to horticulture.
 Printed guides are available for a small fee at our Visitors Center.

-Free self-guided tours are also available through our Mount Auburn app.
+Free self-guided tours are also available through our free MOBILE APP.
 Simply follow the link with your smartphone or web-browsing device – no need to download – and enjoy one of the several tours available.

 Join us for a program.
 The Friends of Mount Auburn offers walks, talks and special events to celebrate Mount Auburn’s many facets throughout the year.